Kesra

 A flat, round Algerian semolina bread cooked on a hot griddle (tajine) until speckled golden.
 Dense and slightly crumbly, it is the everyday bread eaten with tagines, dips, honey or fermented milk.

-Kesra is the everyday griddle bread of Algeria, a flat semolina round cooked on a clay or iron tobsil.
-Rooted in Berber kitchens long before the cities, it is torn and dipped in oil, honey or stew across the country.
+Kesra is the everyday griddle bread of Algeria, a flat semolina round patted out and cooked on a hot flat plate (called a tajine in Berber).
+Rooted in Berber kitchens where durum semolina was abundant, its name comes from the Arabic for "to break" — the firm patty is torn by hand rather than cut.
+Unleavened or only lightly leavened, it is dipped in oil, honey or stew across the country.

 Warm from the griddle it has a tender, slightly sandy semolina crumb and a faintly nutty, toasted crust.
 Torn and dunked in olive oil or honey it's simple and satisfying.